PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 * have the Wizard forget the sandwiches -- but he has the next best thing -- a supply of sandwiches
 * Conform names: make sure that Farm boy becomes Relan -- wizard becomes Dimsbury, or the Wizard Dimsbury.
 * Add a bit about the importance of lighting to adventurers
+*

+* What happens to the Troll?
+Is he still stuck there at the end.
+* BOltac picks up the mace, signifying that magic is done for.

 "That's the problem with a bottomless sack, you can put everything in it, but then you can't find a damn thing."